sandyie/cloned-bcvin/fieldwork/FieldworkReadme.txt

 Information on the specific vines, including the row number, date flagged, training method, which cordon was marked, direction of row

 VineRowLocations.csv
-The GPS points taken from teh GPS unit showing the location of each group of 12 vines, as well as whether they are activly monitored and which rows are monitored
+The GPS points taken from teh GPS unit showing the location of each group of 12 vines, as well as whether they are activly monitored and which rows are monitored.
+Coordinates CRS(SPSG:4326,WC 84)

 BlockInfo.csv
 Information on each block, incluing variety, clone, rootstock, grape colour, year plantes and number of vines monitored.